 The above is quite a long list, but we promise it’s not as tough to establish on your school’s page as it may seem!
 When you first set up your Facebook account, you’ll find the process demands you enter most of this information.
 Facebook is an intuitive, smart platform, so if you’ve left something out, you’ll probably receive a notification or prompt on the page to add it in when you can.

 Other platforms like Instagram and Twitter have less functionality, but they do give every user a bio section that they can fill out with important details.
 Be sure to include your school’s address, contact number, email and website in every bio you write on social media to ensure everyone who wants to reach you can do so.
+If you have external pages or resources you would like to link out to we've seen many accounts leverage tools such as Linktree to achieve this.

 Creating your first post